* DRAFT *

 Hardware

-Zaks' investigation used a Digital Scientific META4 Series 16 processor.[DSC70a, DSC71] This processor was originally designed to emulate an IBM 1130, but the read-only control store could be replaced.[DSC1970b] META4s were also being used on campus in Professor Herbert Baskin's PRIME project,[BaBoRo1972] which Grant and Greenberg were familiar with (Baskin was Greenberg's PhD advisor).
+Zaks' investigation used a Digital Scientific META4 Series 16 processor.[DSC70a, DSC71] This processor was originally designed to emulate an IBM 1130, but the read-only control store could be reprogrammed.[DSC1970b] META4s were also being used on campus in Professor Herbert Baskin's PRIME project,[BaBoRo1972] which Grant and Greenberg were familiar with.

-Given the limited size of the control store, it was decided to use two META4s sharing a single main memory.
-The plan was one processor to be dedicated to APL while the other processor executed a general-purpose instruction set as well as controllers for I/O devices.
-The general-purpose proceessor would run a timesharing system for program development, supervising the APL processor, etc. (Grant and Greenberg had sketched how a suitable microprocessor could be used to implement a CPU and I/O devices in a 1971 paper.[GraGre1971]) Perhaps to reassure Balderston and Hoggatt, the second machine and its system programming language were named SIMPLE.
+Given the limited size of the control store, it was decided to use two META4s sharing a single main core memory.
+One processor would be dedicated to APL while the other processor executed a general-purpose instruction set as well as controllers for I/O devices.
+The general-purpose proceessor would run a timesharing system for program development, supervising the APL processor, etc. (Grant and Greenberg had sketched how a suitable microprocessor could be used to implement a CPU and I/O devices in a 1971 paper.[GraGre1971]) Perhaps to reassure Balderston and Hoggatt, the system programming language for the second machine was named SIMPLE.
 In addition to the two processors and shared memory, interfaces for serial lines [Mo1972], disks [Gre1972b], and tape drives were built.
+Computer Science Professor Martin Graham was on the Laboratory Advisory Committee, and consulted on a few electrical problems such as ground loops.[Gra2024]

 CRMS PDP-5/PDP-8 circa 1972